 The Governing Body

 The Headteacher, who is a member of the Academy Council, runs the school on a day to day basis.
-The Academy Councillors on the other hand, are responsible for the strategic overview of the school and for overseeing the curriculum.
+The Academy Councillors are responsible for the strategic overview of the school and for overseeing the curriculum.
 We also handle formal complaints, personnel issues, buildings, health and safety, policies and some disciplinary matters.

 The Academy Council includes representation from school staff, the community and parents; people who have experience and skills that enable us to support and advise on school issues.